What Can Cause Low Sperm Motility?

 - Vitamins and minerals: A lack of vitamins and minerals can cause problems when it comes to sperm motility.
 There have been a few studies conducted that showed that elevated zinc levels, which can assist with low sperm count, may also cause low sperm motility.
 Vitamin C and Vitamin B12 can help improve sperm motility, and if your body is low on these, sperm might not respond as they are supposed to.
 Eating a balanced diet can also help with sperm motility.

 - Heavy metals: Recent studies have shown that sperm motility can be directly linked to heavy metals.
 It is suggested that you avoid all foods and sources that might expose you to heavy metals.

 - Sex: Having too much sex can cause problems for the sperm.
-Only have sex every 2-3 days during the time when you are not ovulating to make sure that the sperm is healthy and will be mobile.
-You can have sex every day for the days surrounding ovulation but do not overdo it, as this cannot only affect motility, but overall sperm count as well.
+Only have sex every 2-3 days when you are not ovulating to make sure that the sperm is healthy and will be mobile.
+You can have sex every day for the days surrounding ovulation but do not overdo it, as this cannot only affect motility but overall sperm count as well.

 - Medications: A few medications can be responsible for low sperm motility.
 For example, hormones and a few types of steroids can slow sperm down, make them weaker, and decrease motility levels.

 - Smoking: In addition to being an unhealthy habit, smoking tobacco is thought to cause low sperm motility as well.

 - Alcohol: Too much alcohol can also affect overall sperm motility.

 - Genetics: Low sperm motility can be the result of DNA fragmentation.
 This genetic problem can be passed on to children.